 Virtual Classroom 2.0

 The Virtual Classroom (previously called Classroom View) provides faculty with a bird’s eye view of students’ desktops.
-Faculty can monitor student progress, students can raise their hands, faculty can zoom in to see a desktop closer or request remote control - similar to walking around a physical computer lab to assist students.
+Faculty can monitor student progress, students can raise their hands, faculty can click to open a larger view of the desktop or request remote control - similar to walking around a physical computer lab to assist students.

 We re-architected the earlier version of the classroom to ensure scalability and performance.
 Additional enhancements include: